gobbyo/kinetic-display/docs/assembly/controllerpcbassembly.md

 - Sends commands to digits as to what to display (i.e. 0-9, A-F)
 - Sends commands for the brightness of the digits
-- When in the Admin mode, it will transmit its own wifi service that provides a way to change the display settings
+- When in Admin mode, it will transmit its own wifi service to wirelessly change the display settings from a cell phone or computer.
 - Manages the scheduler, which is the mechanism for displaying time, date, external temperature and humidity, and interior temperature and humidity.
 - When connected to a wifi network, it will obtain its public facing IP address, look up the time zone it is located in, and set the display to the local time
 - When connected to a wifi network, it will obtain the closest weather station and, depending on the scheduler, may display the external temperature and humidity.
 - Manages the low power consumption mode by turning off the power to digits 0-3.
-When awakened, it will turn back on the power to digits 0-3.
+When awakened, it will turn on the power to digits 0-3.

 Front face of the controller PCB fully assembled.
 ![front-face-controller-pcb](../img/controllerpcb/fullyassembled-frontface.webp)